-The average cost to develop an app in Australia is $50,000 to $250,000.
-The exact cost will depend on a number of factors, including the type of app, features, platforms, level of polish and the location of the development team.
+In 2023, the average cost to develop an app in Australia is $45,000 to $240,000.
+The exact cost will depend on factors such as the type of app, features, platforms supported, level of polish and the location of the development team.

 As sweeping a statement as that is, you can break down the cost of developing a mobile app further when you take into consideration the size or complexity of your app concept.
 For example:

 - A simple proof-of-concept app can cost anywhere from $25,000 to $50,000 to develop.